CEGRcode/2024_Li_GRN_inference/IAGREE/README.md

 ## Table of Contents

 ### salmon_tximport_tmm_normalize
 Performs the TMM normalization on the RNA-seq samples aligned by Salmon.

-### ssTFs_common_names
-Contains the sequence-specific transcription factors to be included in the TF-DNA binding network.

-### 2021-Rossi_Nature-master
-Contains the processed data downloaded from (Rossi et al. Nature, 2021).
+It produces the normalized read counts in GRN_Sc_TMM_normalized_CPM.txt for downstream analysis.